SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

     1. ip address = `192.168.240.254`
     2. sub-mask = `255.255.255.0`
     3. default gateway = `0.0.0.0`

+## Java Tools
+Optional but requires the steps in the [Java Section](#java).

+Java is off by default so requires changing the values in the Java section of the config file.
+Copy and change the ones required from spinn_front_end_common\interface\spinnaker.cfg

 # <a name="Examples"></a> Running some examples